 Loans May Have Interest

-In November 2015, the Rice County Habitat for Humanity Board of Directors passed a policy that states every family that applies with us must also apply to the US Department of Agriculture Rural Development loan program.
+In November 2015, the Rice County Habitat for Humanity Board of Directors passed a policy that states every family that applies with us must also apply to the US Department of Agriculture Rural Development 502 Director Loan program.
 This loan program includes an interest payment.
 If approved with the Rural Development program, the household may use that interest bearing loan to finance a home with Habitat for Humanity if approved.
 You must be willing to utilize this loan with interest.
+Read more ….

 How much can you afford?
 It is considered affordable if you pay no more than 30% of your gross income for housing.
 Find out what is considered affordable to you based on your wages.

-Other factors: we partner with families with maximum household incomes of $43,920; all household members must be documented residents; you must currently live in Rice County and have lived here for at least one year or have worked in Rice County for three years.
+Other factors: all household members must be documented residents; you must currently live in Rice County and have lived here for at least one year or have worked in Rice County for at least 1 year.

 Do you have Pay Day Loans?

 Pay Day Loans can lead to a debt trap that you can’t escape from.
-Find out more about this kind of loan HERE.
 If you need help, please reach out to Exodus Lending – a resource to help Minnesotans!
 Rice County Habitat for Humanity does not officially endorse or partner with Exodus Lending.
 We’re just providing the information to readers as a resource.